srlasher/pdstools/How-to-export-and-use-the-ADM-Datamart.md

 2. From [Pega Dev Studio](#manual-dataset-export-from-dev-studio), export each of the tables via the Dataset wrappers that are defined on top of them.

-3. Export the tables directly from the database.
+3. Export the tables directly [from the database](#manual-table-export-from-database).
 If you do this, be careful with the output format.
 Treatments and actions can contain spaces and the pyName field can contain quotes.
 If you export directly from a database to CSV, make sure you choose CSV options so these special characters are preserved and can be read back in.

+Then read in the data using the [tools and functions in PDS tools](#off-line-analysis-of-the-exported-data).

 # Export from Prediction Studio